Source List source_list

 If possible, invert the selected colour map.

 Overlay the contoured data of a specified band.
-The choices are given above in the single band section.

 Specify the contour levels to overlay (separated by a comma).
 Contour levels are calculated in terms of standard deviations above the median of pixels in a clipped cutout.
 The current cutout pixels are clipped at 1.5*standard deviations above and below the median, and contour levels are assigned at X times standard deviations above the median of the remaining pixels.
 Required if contour_band is given.